Policies and Procedures

 This privacy policy has been compiled to be transparent about how The Lion’s Roar collects, stores, uses, protects, and otherwise handles your Personally Identifiable Information.
 US privacy law defines that The Lion’s Roar can use Personally Identifiable Information to identify, contact, or locate an individual.
 Therefore, please read this information carefully.

 The Lion’s Roar newspaper, the Le Souvenir yearbook, and Student Publications (and our various digital entities such as www.lionsroarnews.com) respect the privacy of all those who use the services The Lion’s Roar provides.
-Therefore, The Lion’s Roar has a simple policy that the staff will not willfully disclose any personal information regarding our users without first obtaining their permission unless required by law.
+Therefore, The Lion’s Roar has a simple policy: staff will not willfully disclose any personal information regarding our users without first obtaining their permission, unless required by law.

-By using the website www.lionsroarnews.com, you consent to collecting and using your information as outlined in this policy.
+By using the website www.lionsroarnews.com, you consent to the collection and use of your information as outlined in this policy.

 Use of Cookies